AI is no longer an experiment, the question is no longer "if"

 1. One concrete, measurable problem

-Each case didn’t start with AI - it started with a business problem.
-“Cut defect rate.”
-“Speed up onboarding.”
-“Automate invoice processing.”
-AI was just the tool.
+Each case did not start with AI, it started with a business problem.
+Cut defect rate.
+Speed up onboarding.
+Automate invoice processing.
+AI was the tool.
+Anti-pattern: "We need AI".
+No, you do not.

 2. Data first, then AI

 Every project started with data quality.
-Starbucks spent years cleaning its data before Deep Brew.
-The European e-commerce site needed 2 weeks of product data cleanup before the chatbot.
+Starbucks spent years cleaning data before Deep Brew.
+The European e-commerce site needed 2 weeks of product data cleanup.
 The manufacturer needed 50,000 annotated photos.
+Realistic timeline: 30-50% of the project is data prep.

-3. Validation layer + escalation
+3. Validation layer plus escalation

 4. Gradual rollout

 Most projects started small: one team, one product category, one process.
 If it worked, they expanded.
-Never “big bang”.
+Never big bang.

 5. Internal communication and change management